Friday, February 28, 6:30 am-8:00 am our next Equatorial Voice, Murhula Zigabe Guido using “Wall Gardens” in Congo to help defeat urban hunger.

 Plastic bottles, turned into hanging gardens, now help put muscle on hungry children in “informal” city neighborhoods there.
 Murhula is a leading member of EVN, the Equatorial Voices Network our Meeting supports.
 He'll share with us several ways they're overcoming some of the harder impacts of climate change on the ground there.
 If you've questions, or want the recording, please contact Nancy Glock-Grueneich (nglock@post.harvard.edu)

-If you’d like the recording for the January 31st Presentation Voices of Hope click here.
+For the January 31st Presentation Voices of Hope click here.